danibaumann/dnb-api-relay/README.md

 * [HPP](https://www.npmjs.com/package/hpp)

 ### Dockerize the API
-To run the API inside a docker container, you firt need to create an image.
+To run the API inside a docker container, you first need to create an image.
 Run the following command from the working directory.
 ```
 docker build -t dnb-api:latest .
 ```
-When the command completed successfully, you can check the new image 'dnb-api' with this docker command.
+After you created the image successfully, you can check the new image 'dnb-api' with this docker command.
 ```
 docker images
 ```